OTD Fieldwork Manual

 second (Fieldwork 2:2) experience.
 OTD 811 Fieldwork Seminar will be completed

 during Fieldwork 2:1 and OTD 823 Clinical Reasoning 3 will be completed during

 The student’s academic advisor from EHC or the AFC will make contact with the fieldwork educator and/or student during the midpoint of the placement to verify that the fieldwork experience is progressing according to plans and expectations.
 Any problems that are identified during the contact will be followed up by the AFC.
 Students are encouraged to evaluate themselves and the fieldwork experience on an ongoing basis.
 If problems are identified, they need to be addressed early.
+Unsafe student behavior can result in termination of the fieldwork experience at the discretion of the AFC.
 (C.1.15.)

 - Students are encouraged to discuss problems with their fieldwork educator.